General Education

 - Public Economics

-- Vibhu Walia, then a Junior, using the tools learnt in this class, examined if alcohol taxes implemented at local levels of government in India were having any significant effect on road safety measured in the number of observed highway accidents.
+- Vibhu Walia, then a junior, used the tools learnt in this class to examine if alcohol taxes implemented at local levels of government in India were impacting road safety as measured in the number of observed highway accidents.

 - Environmental Economics